 Pro Tip: You can update an old post’s pub date without affecting your social proof/shares if you don’t want to change the permalink.
 This will move it to the front of your queue.
 I recommend regularly updating evergreen posts.

-When you choose photos to add to your posts (e.g., from Pixabay or Unsplash or wherever), be sure to resize it to 800×600 right when you download it.
+When you choose photos to add to your posts (e.g., from Pixabay or Unsplash or wherever), be sure to resize it to 1024×768 or 800×600 right when you download it.
 If you have a Mac, use Tools to adjust size and then save.
 This way, it won’t look blurry or pixelated when you upload it.
 Photo goes at the top and click on ‘Center’ for position (usually preferable, but if you would rather a different placement, fine).
 If you have a PC, use whatever software you PC users use.

 Pro Tip: If, when you share to Facebook, the post is showing the wrong thumbnail pic, head over to the Facebook Debugger, a handy free tool which helps you to better connect and display your posts on Facebook.
 It will rescrape your site (aka, debug) for Facebook.
-Easy, and it work.
+Easy, and it works.

 Another hack: post your photo first if you’re posting directly to Facebook, then copy/paste or compose your post.